-Lifeguards are tasked with the safety of pool visitors and must meet stringent qualifications in order to be certified.
+Lifeguards are tasked with the safety of pool visitors and must meet stringent qualifications to be certified.
 When they fail to take their duties seriously, pool accidents occur that may have otherwise been avoided had the negligent lifeguard performed his or her duty.
-Whenever an accident that results in hospitalization or drowning occurs, it is important to carefully examine the lifeguards’ roles in the incident and whether proper actions were taken to prevent or reduce the severity of injuries.
+Whenever an accident that results in hospitalization or drowning occurs, it is essential to examine the lifeguards’ roles in the incident carefully and whether proper actions were taken to prevent or reduce the severity of injuries.

 Failure to Meet Certification Requirements

 Illinois swimming pool law dictates that lifeguards must be certified through the American Red Cross, YMCA, National Pool and Waterpark training program or another similar but qualified entity.
 Lifeguards must be identified as such and have the authority to remove people from the premises who endanger the safety of others.
 If the pool owner hires a lifeguard without the proper certification to respond appropriately to accidents, any person who is injured as a result has the right to be compensated for the cost of any related medical care or pain and suffering.

 Lifeguards must remain on the watch unless relieved of duty by another lifeguard and leaving one’s post unattended can have disastrous consequences.
 Swimming pool injuries can occur in moments and the inability of a lifeguard to respond quickly can result in the drowning or severe harm of a pool-goer.
 If a lifeguard is distracted with other duties that prevent him or her from being able to pay attention to the swimming pool area, the lifeguard and pool owner may both be liable for any accidents that occur while the lifeguard is distracted.

 The High Cost of Medical Care Associated With Injuries Sustained Due To Lifeguard Negligence